 Figure 1 Greenhouse gas emissions in Mtonnes of CO2eq

-Own elaboration based on Eurostat “Air emissions accounts by NACE Rev. 2 activity” [env_ac_ainah_r2]
+Source: Authors’ elaboration based on Eurostat “Air emissions accounts by NACE Rev. 2 activity” [env_ac_ainah_r2]

-The "Air Emissions by Activity (Production Side)" chart illustrates the greenhouse gas (GHG) emissions from various economic activities over the period from 2010 to 2021.
+Figure 1 illustrates the greenhouse gas (GHG) emissions from various economic activities over the period from 2010 to 2021.
 This chart is crucial for understanding how different sectors contribute to overall emissions and how their contributions have changed over time.
 It includes emissions data from sectors such as the food system, industry, energy and mining, trade, transport and storage, building/renovating, and the rest (other sectors not specifically listed).
 The emissions are presented in million tonnes of CO2 equivalent (Mtonnes CO2eq), showing the annual emissions for each sector.
 This chart helps identify which sectors are the largest emitters and how their emissions profiles have evolved.
 For instance, sectors like energy and mining typically have higher emissions compared to others like trade or building/renovating.

-Figure 2 presents GHG per Unit of GVA by Activity.
+Figure 2 presents GHG per unit of GVA by activity.
 This indicator normalizes greenhouse gas emissions by economic output.
 It shows the efficiency of an economy in terms of carbon emissions and can be used to assess the environmental impact of economic growth.

-Figure 2 Greenhouse gas emissions per unit of GVA by Activity
+Figure 2 Greenhouse gas emissions per unit of GVA by activity

-Own elaboration based on Eurostat “Air emissions accounts by NACE Rev. 2 activity” [env_ac_ainah_r2] and Value added (B1G) by activity [naio_10_cp1610]
+Source: Authors’ elaboration based on Eurostat “Air emissions accounts by NACE Rev. 2 activity” [env_ac_ainah_r2] and Value added (B1G) by activity [naio_10_cp1610]

-The "GHG per Unit of GVA by Activity" chart shows the greenhouse gas emissions per unit of GVA (in Mtonnes of GHG per million EUR) for various activities from 2010 to 2021.
-The chart covers the food system, industry, energy and mining, trade, transport and storage, building/renovating, and the rest.
+The chart shows the greenhouse gas emissions per unit of GVA (in Mtonnes of GHG per million EUR) for various activities from 2010 to 2021.
+The sectors cover the food system, industry, energy and mining, trade, transport and storage, building/renovating, and the rest.
 This metric indicates the efficiency of different sectors in terms of their economic output relative to their emissions.
 Lower values represent more efficient, less carbon-intensive economic activities.
 By normalizing emissions by economic output, this chart helps assess the environmental impact of economic growth in each sector.
 It is a crucial indicator for identifying sectors where improvements in carbon efficiency are most needed.

-Figure 3 Greenhouse gas emissions per employed Person by Activity
+Figure 3 Greenhouse gas emissions per employed person, by activity

-Own elaboration based on Eurostat “Air emissions accounts by NACE Rev. 2 activity” [env_ac_ainah_r2] and Total Employment Domestic concept by activity [nama_10_a64_e]
+Suorce: Authors’ elaboration based on Eurostat “Air emissions accounts by NACE Rev. 2 activity” [env_ac_ainah_r2] and Total Employment Domestic concept by activity [nama_10_a64_e]

-The "GHG per Employed Person by Activity" chart presents the greenhouse gas emissions intensity per employed person (in Mtonnes of GHG per 1,000 jobs) for various sectors from 2010 to 2021.
-The sectors include the food system, industry, energy and mining, trade, transport and storage, building/renovating, and the rest.
+Figure 3 presents the greenhouse gas emissions intensity per employed person (in Mtonnes of GHG per 1,000 jobs) for various sectors from 2010 to 2021.
 This chart shows how the emissions associated with employment in each sector have changed over time.
 This metric highlights the carbon intensity of employment within each sector, indicating which sectors generate the most emissions per worker.
-It is valuable for understanding the environmental impact of employment and for developing strategies to reduce emissions while maintaining or growing employment levels.
+It is valuable for understanding the environmental impact of employment and for developing strategies to reduce emissions while maintaining or growing employment levels. .

 These charts collectively provide a comprehensive view of the environmental impact of different economic activities in the EU.
 They highlight the importance of targeted policies to reduce emissions in high-impact sectors, improve carbon efficiency, and support a transition to a low-carbon economy.
-By analysing emissions by production activity, per unit of GVA, and per employed person, policymakers can better understand the challenges and opportunities in achieving the goals of the European Green Deal.
+By analysing emissions by production activity, per unit of GVA, and per employed person, policymakers can better understand the challenges and opportunities in achieving the goals of the European Green Deal l.

 Table 1.
 Quantification (shares and absolute numbers) of main indicators (GVA, jobs, emissions, investments) of the EGD sectors, for EU27, 2021